What’s the difference between a shot glass and a jigger?

 A shooter, however, is a taller, more slender shot glass style that caters well to layered shots or mixed spirits, like a schnapps or coffee liqueur.
 The shooter typically holds anywhere between two and three liquid ounces, leaving room for a full double shot and a little something mixed in to take the edge of (or not.)

-Shop Shot Glasses
+Shop The Best Shot Glasses

-The Original mini copper shot “glass” is an eye-catcher to keep at your home bar or serve at your own bar or restaurant.
+The Original mini copper shot “glass” is an eye-catcher to keep at your home bar or to serve drinks in at your own bar or restaurant.
 The iconic barrel-shaped copper mug aesthetic is scaled down to a two ounce shot size, and the welded brass handle is the perfect added detail that just might take your mind off whatever spirit you’re tossing back.

 The Roosevelt mini copper shot glass, similar to “The Original,” is a must have at the bar.
 Its smooth finish and modern appeal is versatile, perfect for shots of vodka, espresso and more.
-The mini copper mugs may also lend themselves well as serveware; fit for bite-sized snacks and appetizers.
+The mini copper mugs may also lend themselves well as serveware; fit for bite-sized snacks mixing drinks and appetizers.
 The Roosevelt mini shot is complete with a welded copper handle.

 The Jigger

-Shop Copper Jiggers
+Shop The Best Jiggers

 The hammered copper jigger ensures the perfect pour when measuring spirits for Moscow Mules and other cocktails.
 Its hand-hammered finish perfectly compliments our several other styles of hammered copper mugs.
 While the traditional double-barreled jigger measures both single and 1.5 liquid ounces, our custom copper jigger measures a single and double ounce shot; one on each side of the vessel.